Finding a Mentor

 1. Determine where you want to be mentored.
-Read about possible Mentoring Institutions.
+First, consider the type of institution you’d like to work in as you begin your career.
+Would you fit best in a teaching-focused college, a research institution like the U of MN, or something in between?
+Next, read about possible Mentoring Institutions.
 As you make your decision, consider courses and programs offered, student demographics, and the institution’s setting.
 Consult the Carnegie Classification Lookup and Listings for this information.
 Consider mentoring on a campus other than the U of M. As you are already familiar with large research universities, we encourage you to explore other schools.

 2. When you have chosen a school or two, check out the faculty and course listings for those schools.
 With whom do you want to mentor?
 Who teaches courses in which you are interested or which you might want to teach yourself one day?
 Given your current schedule, which classes would you realistically be available to observe and co-teach with your mentor this term?
 Reminder: Make sure the professor you want to work with will not be on leave the semester you are planning on mentoring.
 Check the class schedule, contact the department's administrative assistant, or contact the school's liaison.
 Many schools begin their semesters earlier than the U of M, so plan accordingly.